 Perfectionism significantly weakens us over time by making us overprotective against mistakes and failures that carry a short-term downside and a long- term upside.
 The idea is as follows: if you can withstand something undesirable AND it strengthens you, you’re far better off “unprotected” against it.

-Stephen Guise the author of Mini Habits and the founder of Deep Existence (the prior name of his website.
+Stephen Guise the author of Mini Habitsand the founder of Deep Existence (the prior name of his website.
 For more about his story, you might find his Strategy – Motivation Post interesting—it goes into his personal path of rejection that got him to where he is today.

-We’d love to hear from you!
+Send us an email We’d love to hear from you!
+Click 📩 Here

 Subscribe

-The Wave of iNspiration eNewsletter
+The Monthly Wave 🌊 of iNspiration eNewsletter

-What makes us unique from other
+What makes us unique from other online inspirational/motivational content providers is our Wave of iNspirationShowcase featured each month.

-highlighting an inspirational, motivational, and educational topic or theme from the industry’s most influential writers, bloggers,
+Every month the Showcase features a topical Blog, Book, Video, and Quote, highlighting an inspirational, motivational, and educational topic or theme from the industry’s most influential writers, bloggers, authors, and publishers.

 You are now part of a growing Nation of over 16,000 members who subscribe to the Wave of iNspiration Newsletter.

-We’re inspired that you’re here,
+We’re inspired that you’re here, Welcome iN!

-Follow, Like, Share, Comment
+Follow, Like, Share, Comment Join The Conversation with Your iNspiration Nation!

 15 Comments